Moontower (band): What Day Is It? EP (since 2020)

-Moontower released 3 additional singles in the first half 2020: "Rerun" in February, "Burn Me" in March, and "Got My Way" in May, inspired by Berger's mothers' heart attack.
+Moontower released 3 additional singles in the first half 2020: "Rerun" in February, "Bury Me" in March, and "Got My Way" in May, inspired by Berger's mothers' heart attack.
 In July, the band released their first collaborative single "Guess I'm Jaded" with Goldroom after meeting him at the Satellite in Silver Lake, which was later remixed by RAC among other artists on a remix EP released that August.
 Though the band's 2020 headline tour was postponed due to the COVID-19 pandemic, they put on a virtual tour in July presented by Bandsintown.
 The four-night interactive "What Day Is It?" tour benefitted Know Your Rights Camp and NIVA, and featured 4 different openers, all of whom were meant to open for Moontower on their postponed tour.
 On August 28, 2020, Moontower released their sophomore EP What Day Is It? featuring singles previously released in 2020 in addition to "Hit The Lights", all of which they performed in a live video of the same title released in May.
 "Hit the Lights" was accompanied by a video inspired by Vanessa Carlton's "A Thousand Miles" and reached #1 on KROQ's "Locals Only" program.

 Performances

 Moontower are known for their energetic live performances, which they bear mind in their songwriting as they intend for their songs to be experienced live.
-Over the course of their career they have opened for COIN, YUNGBLUD, Bad Suns, Night Riots, The Driver Era, Cold War Kids, Social House, Magic Giant, and YUNG BAE.
+Over the course of their career they have opened for COIN, YUNGBLUD, Bad Suns, Night Riots, The Driver Era, Cold War Kids, Social House, Magic Giant, YUNG BAE, and Sub-Radio.